CATalogue of a CATegorically CATaclysmic conCATenation.

 in excess of $10.
 The

-lover who recently earned the prestigious "Quadruple Kittyhead"
+lovers who have earned the prestigious "Multiple Kittyheads"

-for her generous and continuing support.
-(You know who you
+avatars for their generous and continuing support.
+Thank

 Adam, S. Adams, L. Aimone,